asantoni/libaudiodecoder/README.md

 *   **Cost**: Using the native platform APIs allows you to avoid shipping MP3 and AAC decoders (like ffmpeg and libmad) with your application.
 Bundling such a decoder often requires royalty payments to the software patent holders.
           Fortunately, Windows and Mac OS X already come with licensed decoders for applications to use instead, and so that's what libaudiodecoder wraps.
+(This is not legal advice and we are not lawyers.)

 In more technical terms, we wrap the ExtAudioFile API (CoreAudio) on Mac OS X, and the Media Foundation API that's been part of Windows since Vista.
 Unfortunately, it turns out that Media Foundation only works for decoding audio in Windows 7 and greater.